The Thirteenth Window (A Christmas Story)

 Worse than it used to be, but better than some of the others around.
 Which was why Officer Ogonosky walked his beat slower here and lectured Abraham sometimes instead of hassling the hard boys a couple blocks over.
 Abraham didn’t say that last part.

 “I like the lights in this neighborhood.
 Colors, figurines, new stuff.
 None of those houses with just a candle in each window.
 Those are kind of boring.”

 So just a candle in each window it was.
 It was a shame Abraham wouldn’t get to use the ladder after all, but sometimes in life you had to make hard choices.

 The next day Abraham went online.
-During his last visit James had tried to teach his father how to order things from Amazon, but instead Abraham had learned to read reviews.
+During his last visit James had tried to teach his father how to order things from Amazon, but instead Abraham had learned to read product reviews.
 He could spend a week reading reviews and taking notes in a spiral notebook before he finally went to the hardware store to buy a wrench or garden hose.
 But he didn’t have time for all that now.
 He found a set of well-reviewed electric candles—one woman called them “the Cadillac of electric candles”—and wrote down the name and the number “2,” which was how many sets of six he would need to put a candle in each window of his house with none to spare.
 Then he got out the Yellow Pages and found the number for Sears at the mall.
-Luckily the number had not changed—they hadn’t delivered a new Yellow Pages on his step for years now and Abraham wasn’t sure the Yellow Pages was still a thing that people made or even used except for him.
+Luckily the number had not changed—they hadn’t delivered a new Yellow Pages on his step for years now.

 “Housewares,” said a chipper voice after three transfers and a hold, “this is Emily.”